-A working group designated by the organisation will be in charge of performing the implementa- Stage 1. tion stages of the ETHNA System (hereinafter the working group).
+A working group designated by the organisation will be in charge of performing the implementation stages of the ETHNA System (hereinafter the working group).
+Step 1.1.

 The size and composition of the working group depends on the size and complexity of each organisation.